pacak/cargo-show-asm/README.md

 - **`    --everything`** &mdash;
   Dump the whole file
 - _`FUNCTION`_ &mdash;
-  Dump a function with a given name, filter functions by name
+  Dump a function with a given name, filter functions by name, multiple filters can be specified, all must match
 - _`INDEX`_ &mdash;
   Select specific function when there's several with the same name